 You’ve started a brewing company that’s grown into a household name.
 People love your brews so much that you’ve decided to make shirts as a way to share in the pride you all have.
 The tricky part is that people come in all shapes and sizes.
 How are you going to make a shirt that looks good on everyone?
 The good news is enough cuts and fits exist for you to find what works best for your brand.
-In this post we go into detail about shirt sizing and fit.
+In this post we go into detail about shirt sizing and fit so you can learn what your brand needs.

 The term Unisex in the garment world means that it will fit most “everyone, male or female.
 However, that doesn’t necessarily mean it will be flattering.
 With current trends in fashion, most people are looking for a slim-fitted look.
 Unisex shirts will be slim and fitted on some, mostly men, but they will not be slim and fitted on women.
 Let’s face it, men and women are built differently, so doesn’t it make sense that clothing is built differently for men and women?
 Most people want garments specifically cut for their fit, and most, if not all garment manufacturers know this and make a “Unisex” (or men’s cut) shirt and a Women’s cut shirt.
 Read on to see how unisex shirts fit!